Aspidochelone: Biblical whales

 The Pseudo-Eustatius Commentary on the Hexameron connects this passage with Aspidochelone mentioned in the Physiologus.

 A related story is the Jonah's Whale legend.
 Pliny the Elder's Natural History tells the story of a giant fish, which he names pristis, of immense size.

 The Lucian's True History contains elements of both Jonah's Whale and Aspidochelone legends.

 The allegory of the Aspidochelone borrows from the account of whales in Saint Isidore of Seville's Etymologiae.
 Isidore cites the prophet Jonah; the Vulgate translation of the Book of Jonah translates Jonah 2:2 as Exaudivit me de ventre inferni: "He (the Lord) heard me from the belly of Hell".
 He concludes that such whales must have bodies as large as mountains.

-Zaratan
+Saratan

-The Arabic polymath Al-Jahiz mentions three monsters the are supposed live in the sea: the tanin (sea-dragon), the saratan (crab) and the bala (whale).
-About the second (saratan), he said the following:
+The Arabic polymath Al-Jahiz, writer of Kitāb al-Hayawān (The Book of Animals), mentions three monsters that are supposed to live in the sea: the tanin (sea-dragon), the saratan (سرطان, or saraṭān, "crab") and the bala (whale).
+About the saratan, he said the following: